Cruz breaks slump with 3 hits, Jones cruises as Pirates beat Brewers 4-2 to end 6-game skid

 Cruz capped a three-run sixth with a two-out, two-run single.
 He also singled in the second and dropped a double into right-center in the fourth.
 The 6-foot-7 shortstop was 4 for 44 in his previous 12 games.

-“You look at the base hit that Cruzy got, that ended up being the game-winning base hit, the left-on-left ... we put the ball in play," Pittsburgh manager Derek Shelton said.
-“We moved the ball forward.
-It's something that we have not been doing. ...
-Overall, I was really happy with our offensive approach.”

 Jones (2-2) gave up four hits and two walks.
-The 22-year-old struck out seven and has 39 strikeouts to become the fourth major league pitcher since 1893 to strike out at least seven in his first five starts, joining Masahiro Tanaka (2014), Stephen Strasburg (2010) and José DeLeón (1983).
+The 22-year-old rookie struck out seven and has 39 strikeouts through five starts, with at least seven in each.

-Jones fanned Brice Turang to start the third, making him fall in the box swinging at a slider down and inside.

-“Never made someone fall, but it was pretty cool to see.
-Pretty good pitch,” Jones said.
-“I was laughing on the inside.”

 The Pirates, following an 11-5 start, were outscored 36-9 in back-to-back three-game sweeps by the Mets and Red Sox.
 The Brewers were coming off a three-game sweep at St. Louis.